stevegeek/ai_refactor/README.md

 ### User supplied prompts, eg `custom`, `ruby/write_ruby` and `ruby/refactor_ruby`

-Applies the refactor specified by prompting the AI with the user supplied prompt.
+You can use these commands in conjunction with a user supplied prompt.

 You must supply a prompt file with the `-p` option.

 The output is written to `stdout`, or to a file with the `--output` option.